 Flights to Belize: I’d recommend searching through eDreams.net.
 They scan tons of different travel discount sites and feature special flight deals.
 Fly into Belize City, and grab the bus to San Ignacio!

-Where to Stay in San Ignacio, Belize: I personally opted to stay at an Airbnb.
-(Use my link for savings on your first stay!)
+Where to Stay in San Ignacio, Belize: I personally opted to stay at a VRBO Rental.
 I was traveling with friends, so it was easily the most cost efficient, plus we had our own kitchen and access to a pool…perfect for those steamy Belize afternoons.
 If you opt to go the hotel route, definitely look into Rainforest Haven Inn.
 You can’t beat the location, and they serve excellent rum punch.
 For a budget option, you can’t go wrong with D’s Hostel.
 It’s clean, new, and close to the center of town.

 What are some of your favorite things to do in San Ignacio, Belize?
 I’d love to hear your stories!
 For more on Belize, check out my guide to Caye Caulker!